Carrera Séptima

 Carrera Séptima (Seventh Street), also known as Eduardo Posada Flórez Avenue, is one of the principal transit arteries which crosses the eastern side of Bogotá north and south.
 It is the most important thoroughfare of the city in the sense of history, culture, economy, and society.
-Carrera Séptima is bound to the east by the Eastern Hills.
+Seventh Street is bound to the east by the Eastern Hills.
+The road was part of the Camino Real de Santafé-Honda, a colonial royal way from Bogotá to Honda.

 Points of interest

-Carrera Séptima passes through the localities of Usaquén, Chapinero, Santa Fe, and La Candelaria.
+Seventh Street passes through the localities of Usaquén, Chapinero, Santa Fe, and La Candelaria.